billvaglienti/ProtoGen/README.md

 ProtoGen is a tool that takes a xml protocol description and generates html for documentation, and C source code for encoding and decoding the data.
 This alleviates much of the challenge and bugs in protocol development.
 The C source code is highly portable, readable, efficient, and well commented.
 It is suitable for inclusion in almost any C/C++ compiler environment.

-This document refers to ProtoGen version 2.16.
-You can download the prebuilt versions for [windows, mac, and linux here](https://github.com/billvaglienti/ProtoGen/releases).
+This document refers to ProtoGen version 2.18.
 Source code for ProtoGen is available on [github](https://github.com/billvaglienti/ProtoGen).

 ---